Investintech - CAJ Data Journalism Scholarship

 Valérie Ouellet is an award-winning investigative reporter and teacher based in Toronto.
 She uses her data analysis and coding skills to investigate and report on data-driven stories for CBC/Radio-Canada.
-Prior to 2017, she worked as a bilingual broadcast reporter covering local and national stories in Saskatchewan, Ontario, Nova Scotia and Quebec.
+Prior to 2017, she worked as a broadcast reporter covering local and national stories in Saskatchewan and Ontario.

-Valérie Ouellet has a certificate in creative writing and an undergraduate degree in journalism from Université du Québec à Montréal (2010), as well as a Master of Journalism degree from the University of King's College in Halifax (2015).
+Valérie Ouellet has a certificate in creative writing and an undergraduate degree in journalism from Université du Québec à Montréal, as well as a Master of Journalism degree from the University of King's College in Halifax.